antaldaniel/old_music_dataobservatory_eu/content/authors/admin/_index.md

 - Visitors
 ---

 The [Digital Music Observatory](project/music-observatory/)  is a fully automated, open source, open data observatory that links public datasets in order to provide a comprehensive view of the European music industry.
-The DMO produces key business and policy indicators that enable the growth of music business strategies and national music policies in a way that works both for music lover audiences and the creative enterprises of the sector.
+The DMO produces key business and policy indicators that enable the growth of music business strategies and national music policies in a way that works both for music lover audiences and the creative enterprises of the sector, and contributes to a more competitive, fair and sustainable European music ecosystem.

 Its data pillars are following the structure laid out in the [Feasibility study for the establishment of a European Music Observatory](post/2020-11-16-european-music-observatory-feasibility/).